google/euphonia/audiotool/design/design.md

 ## **Codebase structure**
 The system generally has:
-- `websrc/...`: a frontend implementation in Typescript, HTML, and CSS intended to run in web browsers such as Chrome.
+- `websrc/...`: a frontend implementation in TypeScript, HTML, and CSS intended to run in web browsers such as Chrome.
 - `websrc/admin/...`: implements the administrative portion of the GUI.
 Although keeping the admin UI separate is not part of the security design, it is helpful to keep separate the distinct needs, functions, and look-and-feel of the user-facing vs. admin-facing UX.
-- `functions/src/...`: a server side implementation in Typescript intended to run on node.js within Cloud Functions.
+- `functions/src/...`: a server side implementation in TypeScript intended to run on node.js within Cloud Functions.
-- `commonsrc/...`: Typescript code which is agnostic to the above two platforms and can run in either one.
+- `commonsrc/...`: TypeScript code which is agnostic to the above two platforms and can run in either one.
 Used for utilities and schema definitions that should be consistent between browser and server.
-- `functions/tests/...`: Typescript code which tests the Cloud Functions implementation in a fake node.js environment.
+- `functions/tests/...`: TypeScript code which tests the Cloud Functions implementation in a fake node.js environment.

 ## **Consent Assurance**
 Whenever the user starts a recording session, and whenever it's been more than 8 hours since the last check, the user's applicable consents are checked to confirm that still match the latest consent configuration.
-If the user has never agreed to one of the consents, or if their agreement matches a version that's been superceded, then the GUI prompts the user to consent again before they continue recording.
+If the user has never agreed to one of the consents, or if their agreement matches a version that's been superseded, then the GUI prompts the user to consent again before they continue recording.

 ## **Counters and stats**